systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 * On disks with GPT (GUID Partition Table)

-  * The EFI System Partition (ESP for short) — a partition with GPT type GUID of `c12a7328-f81f-11d2-ba4b-00a0c93ec93b` — should be used for boot loader configuration and boot entries.
+  * The EFI System Partition (ESP for short) — a partition with GPT type GUID of `c12a7328-f81f-11d2-ba4b-00a0c93ec93b` — may be used as one location for boot loader menu entries.

-  * Optionally, an Extended Boot Loader Partition (XBOOTLDR partition for short) — a partition with GPT type GUID of `bc13c2ff-59e6-4262-a352-b275fd6f7172` — may be used as an additional location for boot loader entries.
+  * Optionally, an Extended Boot Loader Partition (XBOOTLDR partition for short) — a partition with GPT type GUID of `bc13c2ff-59e6-4262-a352-b275fd6f7172` — may also be used as location for boot loader menu entries.
 This partition must be located on the same disk as the ESP.

-In the text below, `$BOOT` will be used to refer to (the root of) the first of the two partitions (the boot partition on MBR disks and the ESP on GPT disks), and `$XBOOTLDR` will be used to refer to (the root of) the optional second partition.
+In the text below, the placeholder `$BOOT` will be used to refer to (the root directory of) the partition determined as follows:

+ * On disks with an MBR partition table the boot partition, as described above.

+ * On disks with a GPT partition table the XBOOTLDR partition if it exists.

+ * Otherwise, on disks with a GPT partition table the ESP.

+Note that `$BOOT` is the *primary* place to put boot menu item resources into, but typically not the only one.
+Most importantly, boot loaders should also pick up menu items from the ESP, even if XBOOTLDR exists (and thus is where `$BOOT` points).

-An installer for the operating system should use this logic when selecting or creating partitions:
+An installer for an operating system should use this logic when selecting or creating partitions:

-  * If `$BOOT` is not found, a new suitably sized partition (let's say 500MB) should be created, matching the characteristics described above.
-On disks with GPT, only the ESP partition without the XBOOTLDR partition should be created.
+  * If a boot partition (in case of MBR) or an XBOOTLDR partition already exists (in case of GPT) it should be used as `$BOOT` an used as primary location to place boot loader menu resources in.

-  * If the OS is installed on a disk with GPT and the ESP partition is found but is too small, a new suitably sized (let's say 500MB) XBOOTLDR partition shall be created.
+  * Otherwise, if on GPT and an ESP is found and it is large enough (let's say at least 1G) it should be used as `$BOOT` and used as primary location to place boot loader menu resources in.

+  * Otherwise, if on GPT and neither XBOOTLDR nor ESP exist, an ESP should be created of the appropriate size and be used as `$BOOT`, and used as primary location to place boot loader menu resources in.

+  * Otherwise, a boot partition (in case of MBR) or XBOOTLDR partition (in case of GPT) should be created of an appropriate size, and be used as `$BOOT`, and used as primary location to place boot loader menu resources in.

-Those file systems shall be determined during _installation time_, and an fstab entry may be created.
-If only one partition is used, it should be mounted on `/boot/`.
-If both XBOOTLDR partition and the ESP are used, they should be mounted on `/boot` and `/efi`, or on `/boot` and `/boot/efi`.
+These partitions shall be determined during _installation time_, and an fstab entry may be created.
+It is recommended to mount `$BOOT` to `/boot/`, and the ESP to `/efi/`.
+If `$BOOT` and the ESP are the same, then either a bind mount or a symlink should be established making the partition available under both paths.

 **Note:** _Those file systems are **shared** among all OS installations on the system.
 Instead of maintaining one boot partition per installed OS (as `/boot/`